nicolaschaillot/nuxeo-slack-webhooks/README.md

 #Nuxeo Slack WebHooks

 ## General information and motivation
-This plugin contains a operation usable in an automationchain.
+This plugin contains a operation usable in an automation chain.
 It allows sending webhooks to Slack.
 For example, to notify users of events in Nuxeo platform.

 ### Getting Started